MasoodFallahpoor/Demolisher/README.md

 Demolisher
 =========
-Demolisher is a simple and tiny command-line Java program that receives a directory and a list of file names and deletes files with those file names from given directory and all its subdirectories, recursively.
+Demolisher is a tiny command-line Java program that receives a directory and a list of file names and recursively deletes files with given file names from given directory and all its subdirectories.

 Usage
 --------